Kernix13/markdown-cheatsheet/frontmatter.md

 I had no knowledge of frontmatter until I started learning Astro.
 Here are some notes on what it is, some syntax tips, and notes on YAML in general.

 > I can't find why you would use them in Markdown files, except for blog posts in Astro.
-Would a keyword-rick `description` enable your repo to be found more often on searches?
+Would a keyword-rich `description` enable your repo to be found more often on searches?

 ## What exactly is Frontmatter